 The clique is manipulative and controlling.
 The clique looks inward.
 The clique looks to protect its own.
 Safeguarding the members disillusioned sense of superiority.

-The clique is everything Jesus was, or rather IS, not.
+The clique is everything Jesus was not, or rather IS not.

 Jesus’ focus was outward.
 Others.
 He gave Himself totally so that all others could get in on salvation.
 This is the way we should live: wide open, honest, generous, loving, honoring, respecting, treating others with dignity, and giving freely to all people.